- About Us

 Will there be any costs?

 If you live in England, are under the age of 60 and have a permanent stoma you will need to apply for a prescription exemption certificate.You do this by completing form FP92A (obtained from your GP surgery) and returning it to your doctor.
 Once you have this certificate your prescriptions will be free of charge.
 You will need to renew this certificate every five years.
+However please take note that while your prescriptions are free of charge there is a cost to the NHS, so order responsibly and only what you need.

 You will not be entitled to free prescriptions if you have a temporary stoma and live in England (unless you have been diagnosed with cancer).
 If you think you will have to pay for three or more prescriptions in three months, or thirteen or more items in twelve months, you may find it cheaper to buy a prescription prepayment certificate (PPC).
 If you have been told that your stoma may be temporary, please discuss this with your surgeon, stoma care nurse or GP.